Hello! Welcome to our Project Stella Resources Blog!

 No worries.
 I’m here for you!

-You can go deeper by taking my online course – The Complete Guide for Service Project Coordinators: Starting with the Basics.
-The course includes 8 modules, 36 mini-lessons, and lots of printables to help you plan successful and meaningful service opportunities for youth volunteers.
+You can download – The Complete Guide for Student Leaders to Plan Service Projects: Starting with the Basics.
+The workbook includes 8 sections to help you plan successful and meaningful service opportunities.